joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/11/14/sports/soccer/world-cup-beer-fifa.html?searchResultPosition=2

 **Turkey Accuses U.S. of Complicity in Istanbul Attack That Killed 6**\
-`Turkish police arrested a female suspect and accused her of entering from Syria to carry out the bombing on the orders of Kurdish militants.
+`Turkish police arrested a female suspect and accused her of entering from Syria to carry out the bombing on Kurdish orders.
 The U.S. is allied with a Kurdish-led militia in Syria.`\
 https://nytimes.com/2022/11/14/world/middleeast/turkey-us-istanbul-attack.html?searchResultPosition=3

 **Zelensky Visits Newly Freed Kherson**\